Hey, are we two peas in a pod by planning to blanch corn in the microwave? (or two humans with too-many-corns-in-their kitchens)

 Why should I blanch before freezing?

-For the uninitiated, blanching is a process that is usually done before freezing, canning, or drying vegetables to preserve their nutrients and stop any enzyme activity that may cause any color, taste, or textural changes as well as kill off surface bacteria and remove dust and grime.
+For the uninitiated, blanching freshly picked vegetables is a process that is usually done before freezing, canning, or drying them to preserve their nutrients and stop any enzyme activity that may cause any color, taste, or textural changes as well as kill off surface bacteria and remove dust and grime.

 To put it simply:

-- Blanching makes sure your veggies stay and look fresh for a longer time
+- Blanching makes sure your frozen corn stays and look fresh for a longer time

-- It will allow you to save all the nutrients from your food
+- It will allow you to save all the nutrients from your corn on the cob.

 - Help you reduce food waste because instead of food getting spoiled and thrown away you can save it for later use (hello saving the planet)